lukstafi/lukstafi.github.io/notes/WSL_install_new_distro.md

 $ sudo nix-channel --add https://nixos.org/channels/nixos-23.05 nixos
 ```

 Installing [Linux Mint for WSL2](https://github.com/sileshn/LinuxmintWSL2) is very easy, because SileshN's project has its own [Windows installer](https://github.com/sileshn/LinuxmintWSL2/releases) (archived together with the `rootfs.tar.gz` image).
 Then just: `wsl -d Mint`, it will interactively setup a new user.
+But the installer will not let you install multiple versions of Mint, so to install another parallel version you can [download an older release](https://github.com/sileshn/LinuxmintWSL2/releases), unpack it, and use `wsl --import` as above.

 ## Installing FreeBSD via NomadBSD on a USB stick